hologram94/3DOF-RoboticArm-SPG30E/README.md

 ![Image description](https://github.com/hologram94/3DOF-RoboticArm-SPG30E/blob/master/Assembly%20v17.png)

+### Description
+This project was designed for a Robotics Class in order to further understand the operation of a robotic arm including DH Parameters, Forward Kinematics and Inverse Kinematics.
+The robot is a 3 Degree of Freedom robot using SPG30E motor.

 ### STL Files
 The stl files are ready to print and assembled.
 Print settings can be found at https://www.thingiverse.com/thing:4065790